 Snowy is one of the more demanding hikes in Hamilton County and is also one of the 100 highest highest peaks in the Adirondacks.
 Its steep trail and rugged terrain will make you earn every bit of this mountain's elevation.
 At 3,899 feet in elevation, Snowy Mountain is just shy of being an Adirondack High Peak.
 Though tough, it is a very popular destination.

 In 1909, a fire observation station was established on Snowy Mountain.
 The steel structure standing today was built in 1917.

 Snowy Mountain is also part of Hamilton County’s Adirondack Fire Tower Hiking Challenge.

 How to get there

 The terrain gets steeper as you go and only lets up on occasion.
 As you near the top, you will come to a very steep section with tough footing and then a plateau area.
-To the right you can walk out to a tall ledge and have an outstanding overlook, but be very careful here, especially with young children.
-The trail continues past the plateau and moderately climbs to the true summit where the fire tower sits.
+At 3.2 miles, to the right you can walk out to a tall ledge and have an outstanding overlook, but be very careful here, especially with young children.
+The trail continues past the plateau and very steeply climbs to the true summit where the fire tower sits.

 This is a great snowshoe if you are looking for a challenge, but is not recommended for beginners.
 While packed out regularly and rather quickly after a good snowstorm, the steep terrain still makes this a tough winter ascent.
 Additional traction devices should be carried for the steeper sections.

-The trail is not recommended for cross-country skiing.
+Due to terrain, the trail is not recommended for cross-country skiing.